By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Let’s take one diagnosis category – Major Depressive Disorder.
 To hand this one out the client must meet criteria A, B, C, D, and E. AND under criteria A there are 9 “Notes.”
 The client needs to have note one or two and at least four other of the noted characteristics.
 So we interview you and you sort of have note one but not note two.
 Then we see you have the three of the others, but we are just not sure if you have the fourth one or not.
 Now we have a problem.

 We should be done now but we are not.
 Not by a long shot.
 There is a hierarchy of diagnosis.
-Sometimes one diagnoses trumps and other, sometimes not.
+Sometimes one diagnosis trumps another, sometimes not.
 You can have depression and anxiety but not depression and Bipolar disorder.

-Lots of people come in and tell me thy have been diagnosed with Depression, Manic Depression and Bipolar.
+Lots of people come in and tell me they have been diagnosed with Depression, Manic Depression, and Bipolar.
 I nod my head yes and let it go.

 Why can’t you have depression and Bipolar?
 Because the description of bipolar includes having one manic or hypomanic episode!
 Most people start out diagnosed with depression but once you have even one teensy weensy bit of hypomanic episode we change the diagnosis to Bipolar.

 I want to thank DeeDee whose post suggested the idea for this post.
 Her post on the GAF got me started about how we keep the diagnosis a secret.
 It is now clear I will not get this all into one post.
 So watch for a future post in which we tackle the mysteries of five-axis diagnosis and other esoterica.

 Staying connected with David Joel Miller

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.